Chris Collins (New York politician): Arrest

-Resignation from Congress and guilty plea
+Resignation from Congress, guilty plea, and pardon

 On September 30, 2019, it was reported that Collins would change his plea to guilty and resign his seat in the House on October 1, 2019.

-His resignation, which was previously presented to the US House Speaker Nancy Pelosi and New York Governor Andrew Cuomo, became official on October 1 after it was presented on the floor of the US House of Representatives.
+His resignation, which was previously presented to House Speaker Nancy Pelosi and New York Governor Andrew Cuomo, became official on October 1 after it was presented on the floor of the US House of Representatives.
 The same day, Collins traveled to a Manhattan federal courthouse and pleaded guilty to insider trading and lying to the FBI.
 Had Collins attempted to stay in Congress after pleading guilty, his role would have likely been very limited.
 Longstanding House rules state that a member convicted of a felony should not take part in floor votes or committee work until the House Ethics Committee reviews the matter.
 Although there is no constitutional rule barring a convicted felon from voting, McCarthy and the Republican leadership would have strongly discouraged Collins from doing so, and the House Ethics Committee has indicated in the past that convicted felons can be disciplined if they do take part in committee or floor votes.

 On December 9, 2019, Collins and the SEC agreed that Collins will "be permanently barred from acting as an officer or director of any public company".
 In January 2020, federal prosecutors recommended that Collins receive the maximum prison sentence, nearly five years in prison.
 On January 17, 2020, Judge Vernon S. Broderick sentenced Collins to 26 months in prison.
-He was scheduled to begin the sentence on March 17 but it was later delayed to April 21, June 23, August 18, and October 13 due to the COVID-19 pandemic in the United States.
-He began his sentence on October 13, 2020, at Federal Prison Camp, Pensacola.
+He began serving his sentence on October 13, 2020, at Federal Prison Camp, Pensacola.

-He received a pardon on December 22, 2020, from President Donald Trump in the last month of his presidency.
+Collins received a pardon from President Donald Trump on December 22, 2020.